NeheteRR/real-time-news-analytics-pipeline/Readme.md

 - DAG Name: news_api_pipeline
 - Schedule: Hourly
 - Task: Fetch news → Publish to Kafka
-- To use Airflow on Windows, Docker or WSL is recommended.

 🔄 Workflow Overview
 - Airflow schedules the pipeline